greghart/climbing-app/clutter/lib/entities/README.md

-# Models
+# Entities

 Dart classes of our domain climbing models.
+We call them entities to not conflict with the flutter view model nomenclature.

-One distinction from `packages/models`: a parent will have children, but children will never have a pointer back to the parent.
+Another distinction from `packages/models`: a parent will have children, but children will never have a pointer back to the parent.
 In Flutter, we'll use provider context for accessing the ancestry tree.